undp/carbon-registry/README.md

 **Ledger Database Interface**

 This enables the capability to add any blockchain or ledger database support to the carbon registry without functionality module changes.
-Currently the production system interface is implemented for AWS QLDB.
-For testing purposes the interface is implemented for PostgresSQL as well.
+Currently implemented for PostgresSQL and AWS QLDB.

+**PostgresSQL Ledger Implementation** storage all the carbon programme and credit events in a separate event database with the sequence number.
+Support all the ledger functionalities except immutability.

 Single database approach used for user and company management.